ethical-haquer/Galaxy-Flasher/README.md

 ## Disclaimer

 Currently, Galaxy Flasher is in an Alpha stage.
-There are known (and probably unknown) bugs.
+There are known (and unknown) bugs.
 A list of missing features and know bugs in the **latest release** can be found below.

 ## Known Bugs

-- Setting options through the Options Tab is buggy.
+- The Flash Successful Page shows an "image not found" icon.

 ## TODO

-- Improve the Options Tab for Thor
+- Re-implement support for Odin4.
 - Display the partitions to be flashed in the Verify Flash Window
-- Use an Adw.Dialog for the Select Partitions Window
-- Hide Thor-specific settings if the current flash-tool is not Thor
+- Update the docs for v0.6.0
-- Publish Galaxy Flasher on FlatHub
+- Make Galaxy Flasher easier to install

 ## Supported platforms